windyinsc/wunderground-cli/README.md

 ### Retrieving the weather

-When you're set up, you can retrieve the weather of all saved cities at any time:
+When you're set up, you can retrieve the weather of the **first city** (possibly your home town) from the list at any time:

 ```
 weather now
 ```

+**Please note**: Due to restrictions of the free plan of the Wunderground API it is no longer possible to show the data of all cities at the same time.

-Please note, that multiple cities need multiple API calls.
-If you want to see the weather of only one city, get the ID from `weather list` and input:
+If you want to see the weather of another city, get the ID from `weather list` and input:

 ```
 weather now 1